 Every year we put money aside to improve the shared areas at some of our homes.
 We use this money to carry out works that go beyond our normal responsibilities as your landlord.
-If you live in a rented property or a mixed tenure development you can bid on behalf of yourself and your neighbours for a grant of up to £25,000.
+If you live in a rented property or a mixed tenure development, you can bid on behalf of yourself and your neighbours for an improvements grant of up to £25,000.

-Shared areas are spaces inside or outside of our properties such as lobbies, corridors or outside spaces.
-Examples of improvements works can include, cycle storage, upgrading footpaths and walkways, improving rubbish and recycling area, landscaping shared gardens, or improving security.
+Shared areas are spaces inside or outside of our properties such as lobbies, corridors and outside spaces.
+Examples of improvements works can include cycle storage, upgrading footpaths and walkways, improving rubbish and recycling areas, landscaping shared gardens, or improving security.

-For more information, see the Shared area improvements factsheet on our website or contact our estate services team.
+For more information, see the Shared area improvements factsheet on our website or contact your communal services team leader.